 Two Point Hospital is a business sim first.
 It’s about staying afloat, whether that be through fleecing your patients or by building your reputation as the best hospital around.
 It can often be just as entertaining when you’re failing, though.
 Since it balances visual chaos with workable, informative interfaces, you can nearly always find out what the problem is with a few clicks.
 It’s as colourful as it is compulsive.
 It celebrates the legacy of Bullfrog (creators of spiritual predecessor Theme Hospital) even as it vastly improves and expands on so many elements.
 Want some light social commentary on the machine-like nature of public services that prioritise efficiency over patient well-being?
 It’s got that!
 Want some toilets made out of solid gold and DLC that lets you save Christmas with a Yeti?
 It’s got that, too.

 5. The Sims 4

-Life-long Simmers will probably tell you that The Sims 2 is the best in the series, but our resident Sims Queen Alice L swears by The Sims 4.
+From managing actual Sims – making sure they get to work on time, don’t get lonely, don’t lose all their friends, don’t run out of money to pay the bills and (most importantly) don’t end up dying – to building homes they can properly navigate, there’s a lot to keep you busy.
+Life-long Simmers will probably tell you that The Sims 2 is the best in the series, but we swear by The Sims 4.
 You can buy it, for starters (The Sims 2 never came to Steam and EA have long since withdrawn it from their Origin store), and it’s also got one of the most robust and thriving modding communities around.